 Some years ago, Don Ezra and I put forward a framework for deciding when to choose an active alternative over investing in a cap-weighted index; see Ezra and Warren (2010a)(66), 2010b(67)).
 Posing the question as a choice between a cap-weighted index and some other alternative dovetails with Sharpe’s framework.
 Our five reasons for considering an alternative to cap-weighting are summarized below:

-- The index itself is inefficient, meaning that one can do better than simply replicating it.
-We alluded to fundamental indexation and the shortcomings of fixed income and commodity indices.
-It strikes me that the subsequent growth of smart beta has much to do with a judgment that cap-weighting is inefficient.
+The index itself is inefficient, meaning that one can do better than simply replicating it.
+We alluded to fundamental indexation and the shortcomings of fixed-income and commodity indices.
+It strikes me that the subsequent growth of smart beta has much to do with the judgment that cap-weighting is inefficient.

 Sharpe’s proposition largely relates to point (4), given that it suggests that the environment is rendered less conducive to outperformance by active managers because they are involved in a zero-sum game in gross returns and a negative-sum game in net terms.
 Although when we were discussing point (4), Don and I were more focused on the circumstances where active investment managers might outperform at the expense of other investors, arguing that this would vary with the market in question, as well as over time, i.e. the active management cycle.